apparatus/Kafkaesque/README.md

 [![NPM](https://nodei.co/npm/kafkaesque.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/kafkaesque/)

 ## A Node.js Kafka client
 kafkaesque is a node.js client for Apache Kafka.
 This client supports v0.8.1 and upwards of the Kafka protocol.
-Kafkaesque does not require any connection to zookeeper as it uses the kafka [wire protocol](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol) to determine how it should best connect and manage connections to the cluster.
+Kafkaesque does not require any connection to zookeeper as it uses the kafka [wire protocol][wire-protocol] to determine how it should best connect and manage connections to the cluster.
 You need only provide Kafkaesque with the details of a single broker in any Kafka cluster and it will figure out the rest.

 Kafkaesque gives you fine grained control over what topics and partitions you connect to and it gives a very easy to use interface to let this module auto-assign partitions for you.
 This module should be useful for Kafka beginners and veterans alike!